top of page

 Smrithi.png

-Smrithi is a freshman from Lafayette who believes that "by being part of this community, I can make a positive impact on the lives of others and contribute to a greater cause."
+Smrithi is an 11th grader from Lafayette who believes that "by being part of this community, I can make a positive impact on the lives of others and contribute to a greater cause."

 sofia.jpg

-Sofia also from Lafayette is a sophomore and shares that "I would be able to connect and interact with peers who have similar interests as I do and we have the opportunity to help each other with issues relating to those interests."
+Sofia also from Lafayette is an 11th grader and shares that "I would be able to connect and interact with peers who have similar interests as I do and we have the opportunity to help each other with issues relating to those interests."

 Maliya.jpg

-Maliya is a senior from Broomfield and says "I am very passionate about and interested in learning about health and advocacy.
+Maliya is a high school graduate from Broomfield and says "I am very passionate about and interested in learning about health and advocacy.
 I would love to have a community and space to broaden and apply my knowledge."

-Suyash from Thornton is a junior and he has a "strong desire to advocate and provide insight on some of the toughest public health challenges currently faced within Colorado."
+Suyash from Thornton is a high school graduate and he has a "strong desire to advocate and provide insight on some of the toughest public health challenges currently faced within Colorado."

 Teenagers